4 Best Day Trips to Giethoorn from Amsterdam

 Live the unforgettable experience of exploring Giethoorn, one of the items on the list of things to see and do in and around Amsterdam.
 Immerse yourself in the serenity of the "Venice of the Netherlands", where canals replace streets and canoes are the preferred mode of transportation.
 From the exciting Punter tour to the relaxing canoe ride, get up close to the natural beauty and unhurried life of this enchanting fairytale village.

 With these tours to Giethoorn from Amsterdam you can combine your visit with a stop at the lock dam or explore other nearby gems such as Zaanse Schans and Volendam.
-Here I show you the prices, tips, advantages and disadvantages so you can decide which route is best for you.
+Here I show you the prices, tips, pros and cons so you can decide which route is best for you.
 Here we go!

-1. Tour to Giethoorn and the enclosing dyke from Amsterdam
+1. Excursion to Giethoorn and the enclosing dyke from Amsterdam

 Giethoorn| ©dekoning_peter